redhat-cop/openshift-disconnected-operators/README.md

 ## Note

-This script has been updated for OpenShift 4.6+.
-Please use the script in the ocp4.5 branch for releases 4.5 and earlier.
+This script has been updated for OpenShift 4.10+.
+For mirroring operators in OCP 4.10+ upgrade paths are not supported

 ## Requirements